 Please note: As we have recently updated our website, all of our existing customers MUST register for a new Edcon Steel online account in order to continue using our online services.
 This is a one-time-only registration.
 We apologise for the inconvenience.

 In order to understand the difference between steel and metal, we first need to understand iron.
-Iron is a naturally occurring element, (like other metals such as bronze and copper), and our ancestors originally extracted it from a handful of meteorites that had crashed into the earth.
+Iron is a naturally occurring element, (like other metals such as zinc and copper), and our ancestors originally extracted it from a handful of meteorites that had crashed into the earth.

-It was thousands of years before our ancestors discovered a stockpile of ore (iron mixed with stones and metals) hiding beneath the earth’s surface – and yet another 700 years before they discovered the magic process of extracting iron from the ore.
+It was thousands of years before our ancestors discovered a stockpile of ore (iron mixed with stones and other metals) hiding beneath the earth’s surface – and yet another 700 years before they discovered the magic process of extracting iron from the ore.

 It was this ‘smelting’ process that would change the course of history.